rc44cs/grid-list/README.md

 #### Requirements:

-- The grid/row items must match the design at https://www.figma.com/file/27pUiH9CXEgXka5AR1WUCt/Front-End-Angular-Test?node-id=0%3A1
+- The grid/row items must match the design at https://www.figma.com/file/27pUiH9CXEgXka5AR1WUCt/Front-End-Angular-Test?node-id=0%3A1 (The actions for the item are not important)
 - The component must accept an input of Product[]
 - The component must output the clicked item
 - The component must be visually appealing